Danielc6275/odin-recipes/README.md

 # Odin-recipes
-This is a basic recipe site consisting of a main index page with links to a few recipes for different foods.
+This is a basic recipe site consisting of a main index page with links to a few recipes for different foods in lists.
+Enjoy!